-CKD can happen for a variety of reasons, including kidney stones, infection, toxins, injury, genetic abnormalities, cancer, and others.
+CKD can happen for a variety of reasons: kidney stones; infections, including Lyme disease in dogs; toxins; injuries; genetic abnormalities; cancer; and others.
 If kidney disease is suspected, your veterinarian will work with you to determine the underlying cause of the disease and create the best treatment or management plan for your pet.